Stupremee/fhir/README.md

 Then reload the extension and start tracing!

+## FHIR standard

+The HTTP part is only loosely following the official FHIR specification, because the standard is very complex in my opinion, and not worth it in a simple project like this.

+Most notably responses from the endpoints, like the search route, will not return the FHIR standard responses.
+Instead they return a simple to use json structure.

 ## Notes

 - First insert is relatively slow, because the JSON schema must be compiled